An Optical Control Environment for Benchmarking Reinforcement Learning Algorithms: Simulation environment

 \subsection{Control objective and noise}

-The objective of the controlling OPS system is to maximize the final stacked (output) pulse energy by adjusting the time delays.
-For $N$-stage OPS system, let $P_N$ denotes the final energy of $N$ times stacked pulse, and ${\tau}=[\tau_1, \tau_2, \cdots, \tau_N]$ denote the time delays.
-Then the objective function for controlling $N$-stage OPS system is:
+The objective of controlling an OPS system is to maximize the energy of the final stacked (output) pulse by adjusting the time delays.
+We denote the vector of time delays as ${\tau} = [\tau_1, \tau_2, \cdots, \tau_N]$, and $E_{out}(t;\tau)$ represents the final stacked pulse under the time delay configuration $\tau$.
+For an $N$-stage OPS system, the energy of the final stacked pulse, denoted as $P_N(\tau)$, is computed as the integral of the norm of $E_{out}(t;\tau)$ over time.
+In mathematical terms, we express it as $P_N(\tau) = \int | E_{out}(t;\tau) | dt$.
+To formulate the objective function for controlling an $N$-stage OPS system, we aim to find the optimal set of time delays $\tau^*$ that maximizes $P_N(\tau)$.
+The objective function can be defined as follows:

-If any noise were ignored, we would analyze the exact function of the final pulse energy $P_N$ w.r.t. the time delays ${\tau}$. \Cref{fig:cps_heatmap} shows the function of the pulse energy $P_1(\tau_1)$ w.r.t. the first time delay $\tau_1$ in 1-stage OPS system.
-And \cref{fig:cps_surface} shows the function surface of $P_2(\tau_1, \tau_2)$ w.r.t. the first and second stages time delay $(\tau_1, \tau_2)$ in 2-stage OPS system.
-As can be seen, the control function of the OPS system is non-linear and non-convex even ignoring any noises\footnote{Part of the reasons are the optical periodicity and nonlinearity of the coherent interference.}.
-This is a challenging problem for any controlling algorithms to achieve the global optimum (or better local optimum) from a random initial state.
+When ignoring noise, the objective function of the final pulse energy, $P_N$, with respect to the time delays, ${\tau}$, can be derived based on optical coherence. \Cref{fig:cps_heatmap} depicts the pulse energy function $P_1(\tau_1)$ in a 1-stage OPS system, showing the relationship between pulse energy and the time delay $\tau_1$.
+Similarly, \cref{fig:cps_surface} displays the function surface of $P_2(\tau_1, \tau_2)$ in a 2-stage OPS system, illustrating how pulse energy varies with the first and second stage time delays $(\tau_1, \tau_2)$.
+As evident from the figures, the control objective of the OPS system is nonlinear and non-convex, even when noise is disregarded.
+This inherent complexity arises due to factors such as optical periodicity and the nonlinearity of coherent interference.
+Consequently, achieving the global optimum or better local optima becomes a challenging task for any control algorithms, particularly when starting from a random initial state.